MPFEConsultancy/mpfeconsultancy.github.io/drafts/_posts/2022-03-20-azure-security.md

 ![Disaster Recovery](/assets/img/disaster-recovery.jpg)

-Site Recovery is a good solution for getting your VMs up and running quickly after a disaster, but your DR strategy needs to consider all of the resource types your using in Azure.
+Site Recovery is a good solution for getting your VMs up and running quickly after a disaster, but your DR strategy needs to consider all of the resource types you're using in Azure.
 Most have DR features built in, such as the ability for data to be geo-replicated, but you'll need to ensure these features are enabled and that you understand if and when you need to trigger a failover as part of your recovery strategy or testing.
 You also may need to consider how you will redirect users and traffic to the secondary location as part of a DR failover, and services such as [Azure Traffic Manager](https://docs.microsoft.com/en-us/azure/traffic-manager/traffic-manager-overview) can be used to automate this.

 # Summary